theREALdebater/eclat/doc/events/logging.md

-A _current exception logging event class_ can be configured for a [compartment](../rts/compart.md).
+A _current exception logging event channel_ can be configured for a [compartment](../rts/compart.md).

 The function: